MicrosoftDocs/entra-docs/docs/verified-id/admin-api.md

 ### Rotate signing key

 The rotate signing key creates a new private key for the did:web authority.
-After the new the signing key is created, the DID document should be re-registered to reflect the update.
+The DID document should be re-registered to reflect the update.
 When this is done, the [synchronizeWithDidDocument](#synchronize-with-did-document) tells the system to start using the new key for signing.

 #### HTTP request